HexCorp-HexTech/PathWise/documentation/WEAKNESS_SCORING.md

-# Pathwise — Adaptive Weakness Scoring Engine
+# PathWise — Adaptive Weakness Scoring Engine

 Pathwise implements an analytical cognitive scoring model to diagnose student conceptual gaps.
 This document covers the mathematical framework, parameters, decay profiles, and code implementations used to track student struggles.